dd32/td-gh-ex/readme.txt

 CREDITS
 =======
-Without the WordPress codex and lots of help from the WordPress community I was not able to develop my theme, so: thank you!
+Without the WordPress codex and help from the WordPress community I was not able to develop my theme, so: thank you!

 SUPPORT